 - Air – The nearest airport is Jolly Grant airport in Dehradun at a distance of 314 km.

-Where to stay near Badrinath Temple?
+Where to stay near Badrinath temple?

-Some of the places where one can stay near Badrinath Temple are:
+Some of the places where one can stay near Badrinath temple are:

-What are some temples near Badrinath Temple?
+What are some of the temples nearby?

-Some of the temples near Badrinath Temple are:
+Some of the temples near Badrinath temple are:

-- Vridha Badri: It is the third among the ‘Sapt Badri’ temples.
-Devotees also believed that Adi Shankaracharya worshipped Badrinath here before enshrining Him in the main Badrinath temple.
-Vridha Badri is temple is open for devotees and pilgrims throughout the year.
+- Vridha Badri: It is the 3rd among the ‘Sapt Badri’ temples.
+Devotees believed that Adi Shankaracharya worshipped Badrinath here before taking him to the main temple.
+Vridha Badri is temple is open for pilgrims throughout the year.